thomasantony12/Human-Activity-Recognition/README.md

 ## Project Structure

--HAR.py: Main application file for running the Streamlit app.
+- HAR.py: Main application file for running the Streamlit app.
--model84.keras: Pre-trained LRCN model for activity recognition.
+- model84.keras: Pre-trained LRCN model for activity recognition.
--requirements.txt: List of Python dependencies required for the project.
+- requirements.txt: List of Python dependencies required for the project.
--tests/: Directory containing unit tests for the project.
+- tests/: Directory containing unit tests for the project.

 ## Development